thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ### Added metadata exclusions functionality
 Users have new metadata exclusion configuration options
 - Maximum Repeatability - Set the maximum number of times that a layer be generated per layer configuration set.
-This can now be set at a global level, layer level and layer item level.
+This is not on a layer item level, but instead of a layer level.
 - Incompatible Traits - Set the combination of traits that may not be generated together to remove / enforce certain combinations.

 Please see the [Layer Configuration](./README.md#b-update-your-layer-configurations) section.

-### Reveal Script
-Users have a new Reveal script that can be used to reveal NFTs that do not belong to their wallet address anymore.
-This script runs every X number of seconds, that can be set on the salesInterval field in the account_details.js file.
-The default is 900000 (15 minutes).
-This script can be run manually and then stopped after running or it can be deployed to a server where it can run on the schedule of every X number of seconds.

-### Minting Against Wallet Address List
-Users have a new option of minting NFTs against a list of wallet addresses by making use of the create_wallet_edition_combo.js script.
-This script should be run before the minting process.
-Please see the `Create Wallet Edition Combo` section on when and how to use this functionality.

 ### Randomise generic metadata image URLs
 Uses can now generate generic metadata where each NFT contains a different / randomised image URL instead of a static image URL.
 Users manually upload their generic images and retrieve the IPFS URLs and then simply add them into the list for genericURLs.
 Please see the [Generic Metadata](./README.md#9-update-nfts-for-reveal---generic-image-until-purchased-then-only-reveal-nft) section.